astral-sh/uv/README.md

 ## Advanced Usage

+### Dependency caching

+Puffin uses aggressive caching to avoid re-downloading (and re-building dependencies) that have already been accessed in prior runs.

+The specifics of Puffin's caching semantics vary based on the nature of the dependency:

+- **For registry dependencies** (like those downloaded from PyPI), Puffin respects HTTP caching headers.
+- **For direct URL dependencies**, Puffin respects HTTP caching headers, and also caches based on the URL itself.
+- **For Git dependencies**, Puffin caches based on the fully-resolved Git commit hash.
+As such, `puffin pip-compile` will pin Git dependencies to a specific commit hash when writing the resolved dependency set.
+- **For local dependencies**, Puffin caches based on the last-modified time of the `setup.py` or `pyproject.toml` file.

+If you're running into caching issues, Puffin includes a few escape hatches:

+- To force Puffin to ignore cached data for all dependencies, run `puffin pip-install --reinstall ...`.
+- To force Puffin to ignore cached data for a specific dependency, run, e.g., `puffin pip-install --reinstall-package flask ...`.
+- To clear the global cache entirely, run `puffin clean`.

 ### Resolution strategy

 By default, Puffin follows the standard Python dependency resolution strategy of preferring the latest compatible version of each package.
-For example, `puffin pip-install flask` will install the latest version of Flask (at time of writing: `3.0.0`).
+For example, `puffin pip-install flask>=2.0.0` will install the latest version of Flask (at time of writing: `3.0.0`).

-However, Puffin's resolution strategy is parameterized, and can be configured to prefer the lowest compatible version of each package (`--resolution=lowest`), or even the lowest compatible version of any _direct_ dependencies (`--resolution=lowest-direct`), both of which can be useful for library authors looking to test their packages against the oldest supported versions of their dependencies.
+However, Puffin's resolution strategy be configured to prefer the _lowest_ compatible version of each package (`--resolution=lowest`), or even the lowest compatible version of any _direct_ dependencies (`--resolution=lowest-direct`), both of which can be useful for library authors looking to test their packages against the oldest supported versions of their dependencies.

 For example, given the following `requirements.in` file: